emlyon/makers-game/README_ENG.md

 ## Step 4 - Program the Raspberry Pi

 ### From here, two solutions are available to you:
-- Download and flash on the microSD the[final image] (put the link !) of the table with Etcher.io.
+- Download and flash on the microSD the [final image](https://mega.nz/#!o4VjVQBK!anL8pMjKyosJ1wq7HOHirDserNrnDiyaaCutvMq7loU) of the table with [Etcher.io](https://etcher.io/).
 - Take the time to configure the Raspberry to better understand how it works or to modify its behavior.

 **Install the Raspberry Pi system**: